pangolinjs/docs/guide/templates.md

 Located at `src/templates`.

 Templates are used to render the basic HTML structure around components.
-A `default.njk` template is required as a fallback for all components, that don’t explicitly set a template.
-Other template names can be chosen freely.
+A `default.njk` template is required as a fallback for all components that don’t explicitly set a template.
+Other templates can be named freely.

 ## Simple example